-Fig. 6 Selected images of etched wafers with dislocation cell structures cut perpendicularly to the growth direction from various asgrown vertical gradient freeze (VGF) crystals. a - GaAs (courtesy of Freiberger CM from 2006), b - mc-Si (courtesy of G. Stokkan from 2012), c - $Cd{0.96}Zn{0.04}Te$, d - CaF_2 (c,d: author's collection).
+Figure 6 Selected images of etched wafers with dislocation cell structures cut perpendicularly to the growth direction from various as-grown vertical gradient freeze (VGF) crystals. a - GaAs (courtesy of Freiberger CM from 2006), b - mc-Si (courtesy of G. Stokkan from 2012), c - $Cd{0.96}Zn{0.04}Te$, d - CaF_2 (c,d: author's collection).

-papers dealing with, especially in the field of metal physics and mechanics (e.g. [6, 23]).
-Dislocation cells are also found in as-grown crystals, such as III-Vs, II-VIs, SiC, metals, dielectrics and mulicrystalline silicon ingots, independently which growth method was applied [5].
-Figure 6 shows selected etched wafers cut from varous vertical gradient freeze (VGF) crystals.
 However, there is not yet a detailed knowledge about the proceeding DD within a growing crystal even at high temperatures.
 In all probability, cellular substructures are due to the acting internal thermomechanical stress field.
 It can be assumed that 3D cell formation takes place immediately behind the propagating fluid-solid interface where the plastic relaxation by dislocation multiplication and the highest point defect diffusivity are obtained.
-For instance, there are well-confirmed in-situ analysis on crystallizing and remelting Al foils by Grange et al. [24] which observed by real-time synchrotron X-ray topography that the cellular dislocation structure appears due to the thermally induced strain within the region already some millimetres behind the melt-solid phase boundary.
-Jakobson et al. [25] confirmed such fast dynamics by in-situ X-ray reflection analysis on
+For instance, there are well-confirmed in-situ analysis on crystallizing and remelting Al foils by Grange et al. [20] which observed by real-time synchrotron X-ray topography that the cellular dislocation structure appears due to the thermally induced strain within the region already some millimetres behind the melt-solid phase boundary.
+Jakobson et al. [21] confirmed such fast dynamics by insitu X-ray reflection analysis on deforming Cu crystals.
+The observation strongly indicated that the subgrain formation is initiated shortly after onset of plastic deformation.
+This result is of high importance for understanding the cell genesis in growing crystals whereupon the cell pattern in the cooled crystal can be assumed to be identical with the structure formed under high temperatures and is, therefore, generated by the initially acting thermo-elastic stress in synergy with point defect dynamics.